-Vat 1 Semillon only ever comes from our best old vine, dry grown vineyards.
+Vat 1 Semillon only ever comes from the best old vine, dry grown vineyards.
 These blocks feature ideal sandy, free draining soils that give these wines their unique character.
 The oldest of these blocks was planted in 1923.

 Murray Tyrrell created the Winemaker’s Selection range back in 1965, when, with the assistance of Len Evans, he set out to determine the best wines from each vintage.
 He named these wines after the casks in which they were